GraphAlchemist/Alchemy/app/scripts/alchemy/core/index.coffee.md

         elements.nodes.d3 = do -> _.map nodes.val, (n)-> n._d3
         elements.edges.d3 = do -> _.map edges.flat, (e)-> e._d3

+        if a.initial
+            elements.nodes.svg = do -> a.vis.selectAll 'g.node'
+            elements.edges.svg = do -> a.vis.selectAll 'g.edge'

         a.elements = elements

         () ->
             # Auxiliary indexes.
             a.elements.nodes.svg = do -> a.vis.selectAll 'g.node'
             a.elements.edges.svg  = do -> a.vis.selectAll 'g.edge'